Redemption Song: Covers

-Joe Strummer of The Clash recorded a cover of this song that was released posthumously on the album Streetcore in 2003, which featured his backing band at the time, The Mescaleros.
-Strummer also covered the song as a duet with Johnny Cash during the later's sessions for the American IV: The Man Comes Around album, this version being released later in the box set Unearthed.
+Joe Strummer of The Clash recorded a cover version that was released posthumously on the album Streetcore in 2003, which featured his backing band at the time, The Mescaleros.
+Strummer also covered the song as a duet with Johnny Cash during the latter's sessions for the American IV: The Man Comes Around album, this version being released later in the box set Unearthed.